Understanding the Differences: Deaf, Deafness and Hearing Impairment

-Meet with administration.
-Speaking with the administration at the colleges and universities on the short list can help students who are deaf or hard of hearing understand exactly what to expect from attending there.
-For instance, administration that has a plan in place to communicate with deaf students from the moment they walk into the office could signal excellent communication plans throughout the rest of the school.
+- Meet with administration.
+Speaking with the administration at the colleges and universities on the short list can help students understand exactly what to expect from attending there.
+For instance, administration that has a plan in place to communicate with deaf or hard of hearing students from the moment they walk into the office could signal excellent communication plans throughout the rest of the school.
 In addition, meeting with administration can help them understand the extent of a particular person’s disability, and lead them to assist accordingly during the years spent on campus.

-Get to know the teachers.
-Though the administration might be ultimately responsible for the technologies implemented in the classroom, the teachers are the ones who see students on a near-daily basis.
+- Get to know the teachers.
+Though the administration might be ultimately responsible for the technologies implemented in the classroom, the teachers are the ones who will see the students on a near-daily basis.
 Getting to know the teachers and asking them to help form a learning plan can go a long way toward classroom comfort and success.

-Find the right clubs and groups.
+- Find the right clubs and groups.
 Discovering clubs, groups and organizations on campus dedicated to those who are deaf or hard of hearing can provide even more resources for students to pursue, in addition to the feeling of belonging that most students crave during their college career.

 Perhaps I have had to be more proactive about ensuring I literally heard what I needed to know.
 I do not intend to make light of any other person’s hearing disability, but in retrospect, I find myself thinking, “If anything, working so hard to ensure I did not miss anything may have been a hidden asset.
 I was usually alert and paying attention in class.”

 Hearing aids are of course the fundamental technology for me.
-As new technologies emerge I find myself wondering in retrospect how they might have assisted me – such as new hearing aids that can be programmed to pick up direct feed from a microphone that one asks a speaker (i.e. teacher/professor) to wear.
+As new technologies emerge I find myself wondering in retrospect how they might have assisted me -- such as new hearing aids that can be programmed to pick up direct feed from a microphone that one asks a speaker (i.e. teacher/professor) to wear.
 Additionally, I discovered many years later that there are services such as note-takers that might have been available to me.
-Although I do not “officially” lip-read, I think subconsciously I do to some extent, because if I am looking down at my paper to write notes, or someone is not facing me when they are speaking, my comprehension of what they are saying plummets – hence I think that [note-taking] might have been a help to me.
+Although I do not “officially” lip-read, I think subconsciously I do to some extent, because if I am looking down at my paper to write notes, or someone is not facing me when they are speaking, my comprehension of what they are saying plummets -- hence I think that [note-taking] might have been a help to me.

 I also had speech therapy for several years in grade school.
 I was quite young, but I believe that I likely did not always pronounce words correctly simply because I could not hear all the necessary sounds, so speech therapy insured that I could communicate more clearly.